Character Creation

 There are a number of different tags for each life stage: background, flaw, occupation, experience and additional tags.

-Occupation Tags: Occupation Tags are tags that encompass what you do for a living at that particular lifestage.
+Occupation Tags: Occupation Tags are tags that encompass what you do for a living at that particular Life Stage.
 As a young adult you may choose "Student" or some other career.
-But as an Adult you must have at least 1 occupation, though it may be "Vagabound" or "Homeless" if that is where your character was at that stage in life.
+But as an Adult you must have at least 1 occupation, though it may be "Vagabond" or "Homeless" if that is where your character was at that stage in life.

 Childhood (0-10)